Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 Parting is a machining process in which a part is cut off at the end of the machining operation.
 In this method, a tool with a unique shape is used to make progressive cuts on the workpiece while it rotates perpendicular to the rotating axis.

-Once the cutting tool edge reaches the centre of the workpiece, it drops off.
+Once the cutting tool edge reaches the center of the workpiece, it drops off.
 A part catcher is frequently used to collect the removed portion.

 It is the process of reducing the diameter of a workpiece over a very narrow surface.
 It is done by a groove tool.
 A grooving tool is similar to the parting-off tool.
 It is often done at the end of a thread or adjacent to a shoulder to leave a small margin.